The Signature of Christ

 This new phenomenon runs like golden braid through the signatures and further evidences that the NIV Bible’s opening words have been divinely woven.
 In conformance with the pattern of sixes and twelves associated with the signatures, each encoded number is found within twelve words.
 Therefore the standard values of ‘Jesus’ and ‘Word’ are encoded in yet another way within the NIV Bible’s initial twenty-four words.

-Finally, 24, the number of words within which this incredible phenomenon rests, is the reduced value of 'Word' and 'holy'.
+Finally, 24, the number of words within which this incredible phenomenon rests, is the reduced value of 'Word', 'holy' and Ihsous/'Jesus'!

 Winds of Chance?